morrisa-n/100-days-of-code/log.md

 ---

 ## Day 3: Monday, June 19, 2017
 **Today's Progress**: Got started on the [Build a Tribute Page](https://www.freecodecamp.com/challenges/build-a-tribute-page) project on [FreeCodeCamp](https://www.freecodecamp.com/).
 Probably spent well over an hour on it alone.
-It's still rough, but I've made significant progress.
-Next up: Python.
+It's still rough, but I've made significant progress. ~~Next up: Python.~~

+Later: Declared the Tribute Page done enough to submit on FCC.
+Ended up getting sucked into the Responsive Web Design course on the FreeCodeCamp Beta.
+Didn't get to Python.

 **Thoughts**: I chose to honor my late dog for the Tribute Page challenge, because he deserves it.
 He is very sorely missed.

+I let myself get sucked into HTML and CSS stuff today.
+And have started considering whether I want to stick to Python or switch to JavaScript, since I seem more drawn to the front-end of things.
+I like playing with HTML and CSS, and JS makes them tick, soooo...

 **Link(s) to work**:
 * [Tribute Page Code](https://github.com/morrisa-n/freecodecamp/tree/master/Project-Drafts/Tribute)
 * [Tribute Page](https://writercracksthecode.neocities.org/Tribute/index.html)

+**Goals for Tomorrow**:
+* More FCC beta
+* More Python?

+---

+## Day 4: Tuesday, June 20, 2017
+**Today's Progress**:

+**Thoughts**:

+**Link(s) to Work**:

 **Goals for Tomorrow**: